pantheon-systems/quicksilver-examples/jenkins_integration/README.md

 Setting up this example is easy:

-- Configure a Jenkins Job with a token at https://YOUR_JENKINS_SERVER_NAME/job/JOB_NAME/configure .
+- Configure a Jenkins Job and configure it with a token at https://YOUR_JENKINS_SERVER_NAME/job/JOB_NAME/configure .
 Found under "Build Triggers" tab, check the "Trigger Builds remotely" checkbox and enter a TOKEN_VALUE.

 - Copy the following information into a secrets.json file:
 	- jenkins_url: JENKINS_WEBHOOK_URL (https://YOUR_JENKINS_SERVER_NAME/job/JOB_NAME/build)